ccprog/crosswordsearch/README.md

 but it will not be visible for anyone else.
 No menu for selecting other riddles is presented, and on page load an empty new crossword will be shown.

+#### Custom theming

+It is possible to override the design for this plugin by placing a file `crosswordsearch.css` into the base folder of the active theme.
+It will be loaded directly after the default plugin CSS.

+Since some dimension values for the crossword grid are used in computations during drag operations, it might be necessary to adjust them to customizations.
+Therefore the Options tab on the Settings/Crosswordsearch page exposes the required values if it finds an active custom CSS file.

 ### Grunt tasks

 Please refer to http://gruntjs.com/getting-started to get grunt up and running.
 Running